vacp2p/rfc/content/docs/rfcs/72/README.md

 A nWakuCredential object SHOULD include:
 - password: used to encrypt keystore, for decryption key
-- Secret: key to be encrypted
+- secret: key to be encrypted
-- PubKey: public key
+- pubKey: public key
-- Path: HD, hardened derivation, path used to generate the secret
+- path: HD, hardened derivation, path used to generate the secret

 - checksum: hashing function
 - cipher: cipher function